-THE LANCERS QUADRILLES.
+THE LANCERS-QUADRILLES.

 No. 1.
-Messures FIRST AND SECOND COUPLES FORWARD AND BACK, - with both hands, and return to places,) - 4 erson Cross Over:-First couple passing between second, (vout changing sides with partners,) - 4 with- Return to please.
-Second - 4 Return to places:-Second couple passing between fir ALL BALANCE TO CORNERS:-(All the ladies balancé to tlemen on their right;-at the same time, all the genmen balancé to ladies or their right; genmen balancé to ladies on their left,)-turn with hands, and return to places, both ' Repeated by head court - 8 Repeated by head couples.
-Second time in "Cross ov second couple first passes between.
-Counterpart for the others. er," ·
+Mensu res.

+FIRST AND SECOND COUPLES FORWARD AND BACK, 4

+FORWARD AGAIN AND TURN:-(Turn the opposite pers on

+with both hands, and return to places,) .
+4

+CROSS OVER, (Les Tiroirs:)-First couple passing be-

+tween second, (without turning partners,) 4

+Return to places: Second couple passing betw een

+first, 4

+ALL BALANCÉ TO CORNERS :- (All the ladies balancé to

+gentlemen on their right; at the same time all

+gentlemen balancé to ladies on their left,) turn w ith

+both hands, and return to places, 8

+Repeated by head couples.
+Second time in "Cr 058

+over," second couple first passes between.

+Counterpart for the others.

+No. 2.

+FIRST AND SECOND COUPLES FORWARD AND BACK, 4

+FORWARD AGAIN AND LEAVE LADIES IN CENTRE, (facing pe art-

+ners,) 4

+CHASSÉ TO RIGHT AND LEFT, (See p.
+40,) 4

-THE LANCERS QUADRILLES.
-1 9 Measure s FORWARD AGAIN, AND LEAVE LADIES IN CENTRE, (facing p art- ners, • ± CHASSE CROISE, to right and left, 4 Turn to Places,-(giving both hands,) 4 ALL FORWARD AND BACK IN TWO LINES, • 4 FORWARD AGAIN, AND TURN PARTNERS TO PLACES, - Repeated by head couples-ditto sides. - 4 In forming two lines, first and second times, the side of separate from their partners and join the nearest head co the ladies joining head couples on their right, and gen joining head couples on their left-making four on a sid third and fourth times, the head couples separate from p tlemente; the n e and join side couples.
-1.65.74 ₩o.
-8. FIRST AND SECOND COUPLES FORWARD AND BACK, - • 4 FORWARD AGAIN, AND SALUTE, -(courtesy and bow,) and b ack to places, 4 FOUR LADIES CROSS RIGHT HANDS, and go half round same time gentlemen promenade in opposite direction n, - 4 LADIES CROSS LEFT HANDS and return; at same time tlemen return to meet partners, whom they turn to pla Repeated by head couples-ditto sides. ces, 4 No. 4 h. dissection, was a .77.5 , There are two fourth numbers to the Lancers Quadrithe most popular of which is given first. les, FIRST AND SECOND COUPLES LEAD TO THE RIGHT AND SAL UTE, 4 LEAD TO THE COUPLE ON THE LEFT AND SALUTE, Return to places and salute partners, - 4 RIGHT AND LEFT, (first and second couples,) same as 1st No. Quad.
-Franc., 8 they lead to the couples on their left and salute; then, around to the couples on their right and salute.
+TURN TO PLACES, (giving both hands,) 4

+ALL FORWARD AND BACK IN TWO LINES, 4

+TUEN PARTNERS to PLACES, • 4

+Repeated by head couples,-ditto sides.

+In forming two lines, first and second times, the side couples join the nearest head couples,-the partners separating,-the ladies joining head couples on their right, and gentlemen joining head couples on their left,-making four on a side; the third and fourth times, the head couples separate and join side couples.

+Meas ures, FIRST AND SECOND COUPLES FORWARD AND BACK, .
+4 FORWARD AGAIN AND SALUTE, -(courtesy and bow,) and back to places, 4 Four Ladies Cross Right Hands, and go half round; - at same time gentlemen promenade singly in oppo- site direction, , 4 LADIES CROSS LEFT HANDS and return; at same time gentlemen return to meet partners, whom they turn to places, 4 Repeated by head couples-ditto sides No. 4.
+There are two fourth numbers to the Lancers Quad- rilles, the most popular of which is given first.
+FIRST AND SECOND COUPLES LEAD TO THE RIGHT AND SALUTE 4 LEAD TO THE COUPLE ON THE LEFT AND SALUTE.
+4 • - Return to places and Salute Partners, 4 RIGHT AND LEFT, (first and second couples,) same as 1st No. Plain Quad., 8 The second time the head couples perform this figure, they lead to the couples on their left and salute; then, around to the couples on their right and salute.
 After which, they return to places and salute, and "Right and Left."

-^{ &}quot;Ladies' Chain," or "Double Ladies' Chain," is sometimes substituted.
+[&]quot;" Ladies' Chain," or "Double Ladies' Chain," is sometimes substituted.